Master of Arts in Drama Therapy

 Our Approach

-CIIS’ Drama Therapy program is accredited through the North American Drama Therapy Association (NADTA), leading our graduates to be eligible to pursue the RDT (Registered Drama Therapist) credential.
+CIIS’ Drama Therapy program is approved through the North American Drama Therapy Association (NADTA), leading our graduates to be eligible to pursue the RDT (Registered Drama Therapist) credential.

 Career Paths